Eniola Ajao: Personal life

 Ajao and her twin sister are the youngest siblings of her parents' six children.
-The twin celebrates their birthday on 21 January.
-Growing up Ajao attended Saint Michael’s Anglican Primary School and Army Secondary School in Epe.
-According to Ajao although she wanted to make her parents proud, she dreamed of being an actress since she was young.
+The twins celebrate their birthday on 21 January.
+Growing up, Ajao attended Saint Michael's Anglican Primary School and Army Secondary School in Epe.
+According to Ajao, although she wanted to make her parents proud, she dreamed of being an actress since she was young.
 Ajao would go on to attend Yaba College of Technology and then the University of Lagos where she would earn her degree in accounting.
 Eniola Ajao gave birth to a son named Ayomide Okikiola Daniel on 17 May 2002.

 Despite numerous rumors, she is not in a relationship with frequent collaborator Odunlade Adekola.